rackerlabs/docs-developer-blog/_posts/2019-04-01-using-s3-events-to-automate-business-processes.md

 You will notice we have the ability to select a number of event types which is what gives this process a lot of flexibility when it comes to automating business processes through S3.
 For now though, select PUT.
 Scroll down to **Send to** and select the Lambda function we created earlier then click **Save**.

 Now, the only thing left to do is launch our EC2 resources and tag them appropriately.
-In the lambda function above we’ve hardcoded the tags to be **Name=s3sync, Value=true**.
+In the Lambda function above we’ve hardcoded the tags to be **Name=s3sync, Value=true**.
 Go ahead and launch a linux instance with that tag.
 You’ll need to ensure that the IAM role associated with your EC2 instances gives the appropriate permission to associate it with SSM and access the S3 bucket we’re working with.

 The inbuilt policies _AmazonEC2RoleforSSM_ and _AmazonS3ReadOnlyAccess_ should be sufficient for now.